approov/shipfast-api-protection/README.md

 ### The First Defence

-It is clear from the first attack that ShipFast need to provide better protection of their API to ensure that only the genuine app is using it, and not a rogue alternative such as ShipRaider.
+It is clear from the first attack that ShipFast must provide better protection of their API to ensure that only the genuine app is using it, and not a rogue alternative such as ShipRaider.
 Some API requests are from the app, others are from the rogue website.
 The only way to distinguish these is by the ShipFast API